VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/web-applications/secure-communications-https.md

 date: 2015-03-18T20:11:12.560Z
 priority: 5
 ---
 VirtoCommerce is designed to work in secure (SSL) and standard (insecure) protocols (using https or http respectively).
-The simplest scenario is publishing VirtoCommerce as aВ standard website.
+The simplest scenario is publishing VirtoCommerce as a standard website.
 It's accessible from a browser as a regular website and the Commerce Manager (CM) uses it's default URL while connecting to it.

 In order to enable secure communications, only little additional web server configuration is needed.
-Follow this article to configure it on IIS:В <a href="http://msdn.microsoft.com/en-us/library/hh556232(v=vs.110).aspx" rel="nofollow">How to: Configure an IIS-hosted WCF service with SSL</a>.
+Follow this article to configure it on IIS: <a href="http://msdn.microsoft.com/en-us/library/hh556232(v=vs.110).aspx" rel="nofollow">How to: Configure an IIS-hosted WCF service with SSL</a>.
 Remarks:

 * If you want your store to be accessible both in http and https, you should skip the "Configure Virtual Directory for SSL" section.
-* The "Configure WCF Service for HTTP Transport Security" sectionВ addresses changes to web.config.
+* The "Configure WCF Service for HTTP Transport Security" section addresses changes to web.config.
 Ignore the sample XML code and update web.config as following:
-  * changeВ every
+  * change every
     ```
     <security mode="None">
       <message clientCredentialType="None" />